The Artful Parent’s list of the best tools and art supplies for kids to encourage art making in the home or school environment.

 5. Drying Rack

-You’re gonna want to have someplace you can set the paint-y masterpieces while they dry.
+You’re gonna want to have someplace you can set artwork to dry when wet.
 We have some wires strung across one of the studio walls (in between hook eye screws) that we use for hanging just-finished artwork with clothespins.

 For art that is extra paint-goopy, extra glue-y, 3-D, or involves foam paint/shaving cream, you need some sort of flat horizontal space.
 You can set them on countertops are tabletop surfaces to dry but it’s nice to have a separate spot for those hours of drying time.